-If there’s one core truth that I would want every potential homeschooling mom to know, it is this: not everyone is going to get behind your decision to homeschool.
+If there’s one core truth that I would want every potential homeschooling mom to know, it is this: not everyone is going to get behind your decision to homeschool full time.
 Not everyone is going to cheer you on and tell you that you’re making the right decision for your child or children.
 They’re not all going to agree with this lifestyle, and many of them will have no problem telling you exactly that.
-In fact, naysayers are one of the first harsh realities of homeschooling that we parents have to learn to deal with.
+In fact, naysayers are one of the first harsh realities of homeschooling families have to learn to deal with.
 It’s not always easy.
 But it’s worth it.

 Sometimes, the things they say hurt.
 It doesn’t matter to them that you’ve thought about this decision for years, or that you’ve researched and prayed about it continuously.
-It doesn’t matter that you have already doubted yourself a million ways and thought that you might not be “good enough” or “educated enough”.
+It doesn’t matter that you have already doubted yourself a million ways and thought that you might not be “good enough” or “not an educator”.
 They don’t think about that part.
-And it’s worse if you or one of these family members is tied into the public-school system.
+And it’s worse if you or one of these family members is tied into the public school system and school district.
 In that case, you will most certainly be expected to support that lifestyle and not “turn on them” by homeschooling.

 Decide, and Don’t Turn Back

-Making the decision to homeschool is really half the battle.
+Making the decision to homeschool your child is really half the battle.
 Once you get past all the reasons you’ve given yourself to turn back, you’ve already spent a lot of time and energy.
-But don’t stop there.
+From making the decision to homeschool to choosing what homeschool curriculum to use, don’t stop there!
 When you feel the pressure coming from the outside forces, especially when it’s family members, it can be easy to just throw in the towel for the sake of peace, but you have to remember your commitment.
 Your calling.

 Providing a good foundation of faith and being in charge of your child’s education are literally parts of your job description as a parent.
 So, when you finally make that decision, stand on it.
 It’s YOUR child and YOUR choice, so don’t back down once you’ve made the decision.
 Settle it in your mind, even if it hasn’t happened yet, that there are likely to be those that do not agree with you, question your motives, and try to persuade you to do otherwise.